matalina/tag-tally-docs/guides/character.md

 * Characters staring as an **Adult** assign the Young Adult Tiers and then add 6 points per 5 year block after 25
 * Characters starting as an **Elder** assign the Young Adult Tiers, add 30 points plus an additional 4 points per 10 year block

+Optionally you may start with the number of points assigned to the lifestage (the number in parenthesis) and create your own breakout.

 Adults and Elders can assign their points to tiers in the following manner:

 Tier | Point Cost